Kepler-Br/Vanadium/README.md

 * `C++14` capable compiler.
 ## Compilation
 ### Dependencies
 `SDL2`.
-Might add it as submodule.
+Might add it as a download script.
 Everything else is included as submodule.
 ### Dependency installation on ubuntu
 **Todo**: Try to install this on bare bones ubuntu.